LordMathis/hugo-theme-nightfall/README.md

-# Dusk
+# Nightfall

-**WIP**
-- configurable menu
-- example site
-- screenshot

-Dusk is a minimal dark theme for Hugo
+Nightfall is a minimal dark theme for Hugo

 ## Get the theme

-`git clone https://github.com/LordMathis/hugo-theme-dusk themes/dusk`
+`git clone https://github.com/LordMathis/hugo-theme-nightfall themes/nightfall`

 ## Configure the theme